-How is Unstructured Data Managed by Organizations Today?
+How Is Unstructured Data Managed by Organizations Today?

 Unstructured data makes up 80-90 percent of all data in the world today.
-This unstructured data usually gets stored in a data warehouse or data lake until a data model can be developed so it can be structured and used for business and customer value.
+This data usually gets stored in a data warehouse or data lake until a data model can be developed so it can be structured and used for business and customer value.

 FAQ